dexterngn/Student-Crime-and-Disruption-Related-Incident-Prediction-in-the-US-Public-Schools/README.md

 # Student-Crime-and-Disruption-Related-Incident-Prediction-in-the-US-Public-Schools
-This project was done by my team as a part of the Data Science course at Duke Fuqua School of Business - MQM Business Analytics Program - Class of 2021
+This project was done by my team as a part of the Data Science course at Duke University, Class of 2021

 1. Original data
 Dataset Source: US Department of Education public dataset listings, originally published by the